 He declined to comment how much the first segment of the project, consisting of 101 turbines, will cost.
 Both contracts have provisions that “help enable the project to secure financing” if a federal tax credit that provides wind-power producers 2.2 cents a kilowatt-hour expires Dec.
 31, Rodgers said.

-Northeast Utilities (NU) on Feb.
+Northeast Utilities (NU:US) on Feb.
 15 received approval to buy Nstar, and the Cape Wind contract was part of a settlement with Massachusetts regulators that reviewed the purchase.

 To contact the reporter on this story: Andrew Herndon in San Francisco at firstname.lastname@example.org

 To contact the editor responsible for this story: Reed Landberg at email@example.com